kissu/conf-jsworld-2022/slides.md

 ---
-title: 'How does it feel to help on StackOverflow for a whole year?'
+title: "Being active on Stackoverflow for a whole year, what's my conclusion?"
 theme: seriph

 # fonts: